Lady Macbeth is a Black film. They won’t tell you that. Maybe they thought you knew. Perhaps they thought you’d find out once it was out.

 Lady Macbeth delves deep into the sinister side of romantic passion, and asks us to suspend our preconceived assumptions and values for 1 1/2 hours and risk the recalibration of a few of our fundamental belief systems.

-As a date movie it made edgy viewing.
+As a date movie it made fascinating but edgy viewing.
 But it’s a must-see for those who are listening for the true voice of Black Britannia’s rising spiritual past.